asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 When you describe the task definition in a CloudFormation template, you could base the entry in the IAM role that provides access to Parameter Store, KMS key, and environment property on a single CloudFormation parameter, such as “environment type.”
 This approach could support a single task definition type that is based on a generic CloudFormation template.

-## 5. Specifying sensitive data using AWS secrets manager
+## 5. Using AWS Secrets Manager for referencing sensitive data

 Capital Group:
 |Control Statement|Description|